-Taiwan opposition rushes to register candidates after collapse of joint bid
+Taiwan opposition registers separate candidates after collapse of unity bid

 The opposition’s failure to work together puts the DPP’s William Lai in pole position for January’s presidential election.

-Taiwan’s opposition parties are due to register separate candidates for next year’s presidential elections, hours after an attempt to field a joint ticket against the ruling Democratic Progressive Party (DPP) collapsed in acrimony on live television.
+Taiwan’s opposition parties have registered separate candidates for next year’s presidential elections, hours after an attempt to field a joint ticket against the ruling Democratic Progressive Party (DPP) collapsed in acrimony on live television.

-The main opposition Kuomintang (KMT) is fielding Hou Yu-ih for the presidency, while Ko Wen-je, who has been polling more strongly in opinion polls, will run for the smaller Taiwan People’s Party (TPP).
+The main opposition Kuomintang (KMT) is fielding Hou Yu-ih for the presidency, while Ko Wen-je will run for the smaller Taiwan People’s Party (TPP).

 Keep readinglist of 4 items